Oluwafisayomi97/CAPSONE-PROJECT/README.md

 ## The Data Tools Used
 •	Microsoft Excel: Excel was used for initial data exploration, cleaning, and basic analysis.
 Pivot tables and formulas were applied to calculate metrics like average sales per product and total revenue by region.

 •	SQL: SQL was employed to load and query the dataset within a SQL Server environment.
 This allowed for more advanced analysis, such as calculating total revenue per product, identifying top-performing products, and analyzing sales trends.
 SQL also enabled efficient filtering and grouping to derive insights from large volumes of data.

 •	Power BI: Power BI was used to create an interactive dashboard that visually represents the insights obtained from Excel and SQL analyses.
 The dashboard includes components like a sales overview, top-performing products, and regional breakdowns, allowing stakeholders to interact with the data and quickly understand key findings.

+•	Github for portfolio building